xmas-ar/xNMS/docs/source/automation/servicetypes/generic_filetransfer.md

-Transfer a one or multiple files to/from the eNMS server to the device using either SFTP or SCP.
+Transfer a one or multiple files to/from the xNMS server to the device using either SFTP or SCP.

 ![Generic Filetransfer Service](../../_static/automation/service_types/generic_filetransfer.png)